goldingn/repro_sdm_wkshp/README.md

 This ensures that the script will work again for you later.

+Also, [here's the ad-hoc stacked SDM example](https://raw.githubusercontent.com/goldingn/repro_sdm_wkshp/master/practicals/stacked_sdms_with_zoon.R) showed at the end of the day.

 #### Literature

 The following papers will probably be referenced during the course - they're good reads about common SDM issues and solutions: